-It's quite a bit easier to pick the Mainframe Adventure Game of 1974-1978.
-While Colossal Cave Adventure is all-pervading in its influence, and Acheton is the largest and most challenging, there's no denying the sheer quality of Zork.
+It's quite a bit easier to pick the Mainframe Adventure Game of 1974-1978, though.
+While Colossal Cave Adventure is all-pervading in its influence, and Acheton is the largest and most challenging game, there's no denying the sheer quality of Zork.
 It has the highest score on the blog by a large margin (70), and holds up pretty well even today.
 A case could be made for it being the greatest adventure game of all time, and I wouldn't argue too much with anyone who had that opinion.

 Mainframe Adventure Game of 1974-1978: Zork